 |Unless otherwise noted, courses may be taken without prerequisites.|

 This course will provide an overview of the anthropological view of American culture.
-Ethnographic views of particular lifestyle groups based on ethnicity, region, class, age, etc., will be explored.
+Ethnographic views of particular lifestyle groups based on ethnicity, region, class, age, etc. will be explored.
 Studies of the historical development of relationships and conflicts between groups will also be included.
-These will be linked together by the literature on the overarching themes, values, rituals, and institutions that characterize the national culture.Mode: Lecture/Seminar.
+These will be linked together by the literature on the overarching themes, values, rituals, and institutions which characterize the national culture.Mode: Lecture/Seminar.

 A review of theoretical approaches to cultural anthropology.
 Designed for anthropology majors, but useful for students in other social sciences and the humanities.
 Emphasis on contrasting points of view and on the relationship between research methods and theoretical positions.Mode: Lecture/Seminar.

 An introduction to the theories and methods used in archaeological anthropology.
 Topics include excavation techniques, analysis of material remains, and reconstruction of ancient cultural patternsMode: Lecture/Seminar.